 Dr. Jana Esden is a Family Nurse Practitioner who has been with the university since 2009.
-Dr. Esden is an Assistant Professor and is the course coordinator of NP635, a course on managing patients with complex chronic conditions, and NP645, which is the Final Comprehensive Review course.
+Dr. Esden is an Assistant Professor and is the course coordinator NP706, which is Primary Care III.
 Dr. Esden’s focus in teaching is to assist in graduating students who give evidence-based, empathetic, and sensitive care.
 Her research interests include chronic care, group medical appointments/group care, underserved populations, and DNP success.

 In 2012, Dr. Esden was awarded the National Conference for Nurse Practitioner’s Nurse Practitioner of the Year award for the creation of a political video relating to prescriptive authority for nurse practitioners in Florida.
 In 2013, a manuscript of her DNP project was published in the journal The Nurse Practitioner, and she was invited to speak at the National Conference for Nurse Practitioners.
 In 2014, she was invited to and began writing for the American Academy of Nurse Practitioners Certification Program (AANPCP).